budavariam/budavariam.github.io/content/posts/2023-01-03-manager-readme/index.md

 You fit with the team personally, and you feel with most of them that you can work together effectively.

 ## Disclaimer

+This document is reflects my personal experience, these thoughts and ideas are my own.

 This document captures how I feel currently.
 I aim to update it regularly when my team changes.
 I can remind myself of my values and reevaluate how I work.